-His critically acclaimed and powerful novel, De fattiga i Lodz (The Destitutes of Lodz) was published in September 2009 and has been sold to over twenty countries in major deals and has been awarded The August Prize in 2009.
+His critically acclaimed and powerful novel, De fattiga i Lodz (The Emperor of Lies) was published in September 2009 and has been sold to over twenty-five countries in major deals and has been awarded The August Prize in 2009.

 In 2018 he was awarded a scholarship from the foundation Natur & Kultur, for great literary contributions.
 2019 the novel W. was nominated for The August Prize, The Nordic Council Literature Prize and Swedish Radio’s Literature Prize.

 In 2020 Steve Sem-Sandberg was elected into the Swedish Academy, taking seat number 14.

 Steve Sem-Sandberg was the winner of the Delblanc Prize 2021.